splunk/public-o11y-docs/get-started/tutorials/k8s-java-metrics-tutorial/about-k8s-java-metrics-tutorial.rst

     deploy-collector-k8s-java.rst
     k8s-java-view-apm.rst

 This tutorial provides a walkthrough of instrumenting a sample Java application in a Kubernetes environment.
-After this tutorial, you will be able to:
+After this tutorial, you can:

 * Configure a Kubernetes environment for application monitoring
 * Deploy the Kubernetes Operator to automatically instrument a Java application.
 * View your application data in Splunk APM.

-We will use the Spring Petclinic Java application as our example in the tutorial.
-To learn more about this application and to see a demo, visit the :new-page:`Spring Petclinic website <https://spring-petclinic.github.io/>`.
+We'll use the Spring Petclinic Java application as our example in the tutorial.
+To learn more about this application and to see a demo, go to the :new-page:`Spring Petclinic website <https://spring-petclinic.github.io/>`.

 .. _k8s-java-prereqs: